blockchainsllc/in3-docs/docs/api-c.md

 inits the cache.

 this will try to read the nodelist from cache.

+inits the cache.

 arguments:
 ```eval_rst